nvmwill/nexmo-developer/_blog/blogposts/en/gitops-workflows-with-github-actions-at-vonage.md

 ## Gitops Concepts: What is GitOps anyway?

 Broadly speaking, GitOps is a collaboration of the best practices from DevOps and Security.
-The main difference between DevOps and GitOps is the addition of IaC (Infrastructure as Code) which is stored alongside project code in SCM (usually Git).
+The main difference between DevOps and GitOps is the addition of Infrastructure as Code (or IaC) which is stored alongside project code in your SCM (source code management tool of choice - usually Github).

 GitOps is a framework rather than an individual software package or tool.
 In my view, this is one of its strengths.
 With GitOps you have the freedom and flexibility to tailor the implementation to best fit your organization and enhance your processes.